User manual

 Unexpected processing delays occur for various reasons:

-Unfortunately, due all these peculiarities, achieving high stream stability with low latency is a kind of shamanism.
+Unfortunately, due all these features, achieving high stream stability with low latency is a kind of shamanism.
 Usually, desktop systems are more stable and predictable than laptop/notebook ones, because laptops have much more energy saving features than desktops.
 In some cases, it is impossible to have a stable streaming together with high network and/or USB throughput, and you have to sacrifice something.

 Does VAC use registration keys, Internet activation procedure or other technical licensing measures?